 The mission of the guidance department at JFWA is to place students in the appropriate classes, maintain frequent communication with the parents and the students, and to closely monitor academic progress throughout the student’s career at the Academy.
 The guidance counselor also oversees all testing programs and communicates requirements and other related information to students and parents.

 Newly enrolled families participate in an academic advising session designed to review previous standardized tests, determine where best to place students, or determine if additional assessment is needed.
 Students and parents are involved in the creation of the four-year plan; an outline that determines that student’s entire academic high school experience.
-Every student receives individual academic advising from the guidance counselor or principal before the school year begins and at the start of the spring semester.
+Every student receives individual academic advising from the guidance counselor before the school year begins.

-Preparatory materials, exam dates and registration deadlines for college entrance exams (ACT, SAT) are easily accessible at the J. Frank White Academy.
-Announcements are posted on bulletin boards throughout the building, distributed via The Guiding Knight (a newsletter from the guidance department) and whenever the student wishes to see the guidance counselor or principal.
+Preparatory materials, exam dates and registration deadlines for college entrance exams (ACT, SAT) are easily accessible at the J. Frank White Academy through the guidance counselor's office.

 ACT Aspire (Pre-ACT) and PSAT

-The school counselor administers the PSAT and ACT Aspire tests in the fall to students in the 9th, 10th, and 11th grades.
+The guidance counselor administers the PSAT and ACT Aspire tests in the fall to students in the 9th, 10th, and 11th grades.
 The ACT Aspire is taken by freshmen and sophomores, and the PSAT is taken by sophomores and juniors.
-Payment of appropriate fees is the responsibility of the student.
 The PSAT is a preliminary exam for the SAT, and is recommended for all juniors as it is used to select National Merit Scholarship finalists.

-JFWA students are administered the Tennessee Comprehensive Assessment Program (TCAP) in the spring of each year in grades 5-8.
-The TCAP measures progress in math, social studies, English and science.
-The Academy pays all costs for the TCAP test.
+JFWA students are administered the Tennessee Comprehensive Assessment Program (TCAP) in the spring of each year in grades 4-8.
+The TCAP measures progress in math, social studies, English, and science.

 End of Course

-Academy students are required to take End of Course (E.O.C.) tests in Alg 1, II, Geometry, US History, Biology, Chemistry, and English Language Arts when they are enrolled in those classes.
+Academy students are required to take End of Course (E.O.C.) tests in Algebra I & II, Geometry, U.S. History, Biology, Chemistry, and English I, II, and III when they are enrolled in those classes.